IliaMaz/dnna/README.md

     and extended / modified.

 -   Examples of the principles:

     -   The `resources/{order,email}` contain docs on SRP (Single Responsibility Principle) and LSP (Liskov Substitution Principle)

+    -   The `resources/payment` contains an example and documentation of the OCP (Open Closed Principle).